1977 Music City USA 420: Race report

 The race itself took two hours, fifty-one minutes, and forty seconds from the first green flag to the checkered flag.
-Benny Parsons was the race winner with an average speed of 87.49 mi/h while the pole position winner Darrell Waltrip had a speed of 103.643 mi/h and finished the race in 3rd place.
+Benny Parsons was the race winner with an average speed of 87.49 mi/h, while the pole position winner Darrell Waltrip had a speed of 103.643 mi/h and finished the race in 3rd place.
 Cale Yarborough led the race with most number of laps (275) and was the points leader after the race for the NASCAR Winston Cup Series championship.
 However, Benny Parsons would defeat him by one second.

 Ricky Rudd made his fourth 4th career top-10 finish at this race.

 Twenty thousand people attended this race that had a total prize purse of $56,350 ($ in current US dollars).
-The winner would leave the event earning an incredible $9,565 ($ in current US dollars) while the last-place finisher would walk away with a meager $255 in cash earnings ($ in current US dollars).
+The winner would leave the event earning $9,565 ($ in current US dollars) while the last-place finisher would walk away with $255 in cash earnings ($ in current US dollars).

 Other notable names among the drivers included Ricky Rudd, Coo Coo Marlin, Richard Petty, Elmo Langley, and Richard Childress.
 Notable crew chiefs included Buddy Parrott, Jake Elder, Joey Arrington, Kirk Shelmerdine, and Dale Inman.

-Paul Dean Holt would retire from NASCAR after this race after competing in 85 races while Ralph Jones would make his introduction into NASCAR racing during this race.
+Paul Dean Holt would retire from NASCAR after this race after competing in 85 races, while Ralph Jones would make his introduction into NASCAR racing during this race.